ZedThree/fort_depend.py/README.md

 Move advanced use
 -----------------

-You can specify preprocessor macros with `-D`:
+You can specify preprocessor macros with `-D` and search paths with `-I`:

-    fortdepend -DMACRO=42 -o Makefile.dep
+    fortdepend -DMACRO=42 -Isome/include/dir -o Makefile.dep

 will replace instances of `MACRO` with `42` according to the usual C99 preprocessor rules.
 This can be used to conditionally `use` some